Jorge Colberg Toro: Political career

 From 1989 to 1996, Colberg Toro served as special advisor, director of programming and press secretary of then-Mayor of San Juan, Héctor Luis Acevedo.
-Because of his work, he received the Felisa Rincón de Gautier Award for distinguished public servant in 1995.
+During that period, he received the Felisa Rincón de Gautier Award for distinguished public servant in 1995.
 The next year, he was appointed as Press Secretary for the Popular Democratic Party (PDP).
 He also worked as advisor in communications and politics from 1997 to 2001.

 In 2001, Colberg was appointed director of the Public Integrity Commission of the Senate of Puerto Rico, and executive director of the Joint Commission on the Comptroller's Special Reports.
 That summer, Colberg also served as Public Affairs Adviser for Governor Sila M. Calderón.
 In November 2001, Calderón also appointed Colberg as Secretary General of the PDP.
 She also named him as Secretary of Public Affairs for the Government in 2002.

 In January 2003, Colberg was called to fill a vacancy at the Puerto Rico House of Representatives.
 He was sworn on February 26, 2003.
-During that term, he presided the Commission of Public Integrity, among others.
+During that term, he was the Chairman of the Public Integrity Committee, among others.

 In 2003, Colberg Toro officially ran for Representative at the PDP primaries, and was the second candidate with most votes.
 He was elected in 2004 as a Representative At-large with 134,334 votes.
 Colberg was reelected again in 2008 and 2012.

 On January 9, 2013, Governor Alejandro García Padilla announced that Colberg would serve as Secretary of Public Affairs, thus relinquishing his seat in the House of Representatives.
 His resignation was effective on January 26, 2013.
 After two years in office, on July 1, 2015, Governor Garcia-Padilla appointed Colberg, for second time, as Secretary General of the PDP.